-Lumpectomy or Mastectomy, How to Decide?
+Lumpectomy or mastectomy: How to decide?

-The modified radical mastectomy, introduced in the 1960s, reduced the extent of the mastectomy to only the breast area and lymph nodes with minimal impact on the chest muscles.
-The modified radical mastectomy is the most common type of mastectomy performed today and – particularly when a woman is not able to have breast-conserving surgery, is the usual solution to the question ‘lumpectomy or mastectomy, how to decide?’
+The modified radical mastectomy, introduced in the 1960s, reduced the extent of the surgery to only the breast area and lymph nodes, with minimal impact on the chest muscles.
+This is the most common type of mastectomy performed today – particularly when a woman is unable to have breast-conserving surgery.

 A lumpectomy procedure consists of removing only the lump and surrounding area, preserving the majority of the breast.
 The 1980s brought considerable advances in lumpectomies and other forms of breast-conserving surgery, and today just over half of all women in the UK who have breast cancer surgery opt for lumpectomy.

 Lumpectomies typically require five to seven weeks of radiotherapy following surgery, in order to ensure that all cancerous cells are treated.
 Research has shown that the combination of lumpectomy plus radiotherapy has equal long-term survival rates to a mastectomy, which is reassuring.

 Even with equal results, though, half of breast cancer patients who are eligible for a lumpectomy undergo a mastectomy instead.
 Why and how do they make that decision?

 Studies over the past 20 years have shown several key factors influencing the use of mastectomy over lumpectomy/radiotherapy, including: